 Here at the Good Till, we may not have the answer to making the process ‘fun’, but we do have a few pointers that could help it run as smoothly and efficiently as possible.
-Here are our top tips on what to do before, during and directly after the count:
+Here are our top tips on what to do before, during and directly after your retail stock count:

 Before the day

-Carrying out a stock-take requires a lot of planning so our first recommendation is to plan well-ahead and follow a comprehensive checklist:
+Carrying out a stock-take requires a lot of planning to set yourself up for the most efficient management of time, so our first recommendation is to plan well-ahead and follow a comprehensive checklist:

 On the day

 Not so long ago, conducting a physical stock-take relied on a pen/paper method where staff had to tally up the quantities on an inventory sheet and then transfer that data onto the business systems.